 The following article is not comment from an expert on alligators, but from a BPS member who believes that more alligator handbags and matching shoes might not be so bad, and its posting also stems from a bit of healthy paranoia.
 Those of us who are outside often become familiar with lurking dangers, but visitors to our outings and perhaps newer members need some education.
-This article could, but for added length, include comments on snakes, wild pigs, coyotees (rabid or not), bees, black widow spiders...in other words, outdoor critters of all kinds.
+This article could, but for added length, include comments on snakes, wild pigs, coyotes (rabid or not), bees, black widow spiders...in other words, outdoor critters of all kinds.
 Each field trip will have different cautions.

 Comment on media reports